-Notes to Financial Statements
+Notes to Financial Statements for the year ended 31st March, 2022

-I. Corporate Information :
+I. Corporate Information:

-Muthoottu Mini Financiers Limited is a public limited company incorporated under the provisions of the Companies Act, 1956.The Company was primarily incorporated as a private limited company on March 18, 1998 under the provisions of the Companies act 1956 and the certificate of incorporation was issued by the registrar of companies Kochi.
+Muthoottu Mini Financiers Limited is a public limited company incorporated under the provisions of the Companies Act, 1956.
+The Company was primarily incorporated as a private limited company on March 18, 1998 under the provisions of the Companies act 1956 and the certificate of incorporation was issued by the registrar of companies Kochi.
 Pursuant to a special resolution passed in the general meeting of the Shareholders of the Company held on September 14, 2013, the Company was converted into a public limited company and a fresh certificate of incorporation was issued by the Registrar of Companies on November 27, 2013.
 The Company currently operates through 807 branches across the country.